GithuBarry/DNSSEC-Stats/README.md

 ## Raw probe data zips

 In Linode, I copied the same python working directory multiple times when testing different data and I zip them as a back up of our probe data.
-These zip files are in `Linode Results Zips` Most of the zip files contains only the probing data (so only 1st step) without later analysis and can be a bit messy.
-Note that `Linode Results` have renamed running scripts and thus more clear than those in the zips, and clean up script was not included in zips.
+These zip files are in `Linode Results Zips`.
+Most of the zip files contains only the probing data (so only 1st step) without later analysis and can be a bit messy.
+Note that `Linode Results` have renamed and new running scripts and thus more clear than those in the zips (e.g. clean up script was not included in zips).